-Developing the JOY District Porphyry Cu-Au Deposit Targets
+Developing the IOY District Porphyry Cu-Au Deposit Targets

-In addition to the PINE Deposit and its internal, lateral and depth potential for expansion, the JOY District hosts five drill-ready, deposit-scale porphyry Cu-Au targets (including Canyon, Twins and MEX).
+In addition to the PINE Deposit and its internal, lateral and depth potential for expansion, the JOY District hosts as of the 2022 exploration results five drill-ready, deposit-scale porphyry Cu-Au targets (including Canyon, Twins and MEX).
 Together, these assets indicate the potential to form a major cluster of Cu-Au mineralized porphyry systems (see figures in Amarc release March 7, 2022).
 Furthermore, other Cu-Au target areas in the JOY District will be advanced to drill readiness during the 2022 field season.